lukew3/rankRunners/README.md

 ### Prerequisites

-A spreadsheet reader would be beneficial but not needed if you already have a .xlsx file created
+You must install openpyxl by running the command `pip install openpyxl` in the windows command prompt A spreadsheet reader would be beneficial but not needed if you already have a .xlsx file created

 ### Installing